What is a Service Agreement?

 A Service Agreement sets out the terms and conditions for a service provider who performs a service for a business or individual.
-This contract clearly defines the relationship between the two parties, including services, fees, payment terms, timeframe and responsibilities.
+It covers services, fees, payment terms, timeframe and responsibilities.
 It also includes important legal clauses for liability, intellectual property, confidentiality, dispute resolution and termination.

 Service Agreements are very common and can be used in almost any industry.

 Your Service Agreement should be tailored to each specific client, detailing the services you are providing to them.
 A well written agreement will not only provide you with legal protection, it will also help manage your client’s expectations.

 Do I need a contract for my clients?

 Yes, absolutely!
 A contract protects both you and your clients.

 You should always have a contract signed before you start a new project.